MyScript/interactive-ink-examples-android/README.md

 1. Clone the examples repository  `git clone https://github.com/MyScript/interactive-ink-examples-android.git`

+2. Claim a certificate to receive the free license to start develop your application by following the first steps of [Getting Started](https://developer.myscript/com/getting-started)

-2. Copy this certificate in `GetStarted/src/main/java/com/myscript/iink/getstarted/` and `Demo/src/main/java/com/myscript/iink/demo/`
+3. Copy this certificate to `GetStarted/src/main/java/com/myscript/certificate/MyCertificate.java` and `Demo/src/main/java/com/myscript/certificate/MyCertificate.java`

 ## Building your own integration

+This repository provides you with a ready-to-use reference implementation of the Android integration part, covering aspects like ink capture and rendering.
+It is located in `UIReferenceImplementation` directory and can be simply added to your project by referencing it in your `settings.gradle`.

 ## Documentation